anngineery/nand2tetris/README.md

 - ~~Von Neumann architecture~~ (I think it is closer to Harvard architecture.
 See [here](https://courses.cs.washington.edu/courses/cse490h1/19wi/exhibit/john-von-neumann-1.html)): same computer can be used for different objectives based on the program it's running (universality of computer)
 - Memory address space: 15 bits -> have 2^15 (32768 = 32k) locations in the memory
 - 16-bit machine -> meaning, word size is 16 bits.
 Registers store 16-bit values and data/instructions in the memory are also 16 bits
+- Registers:
+   - D register: inside CPU
+   - A register: inside CPU
+   - M register: inside RAM.
+Represent RAM register addressed by A. There can only be one `M` at a time. (i.e. `M = RAM[A]`)

+### HACK Computer Instructions
+- A (addressing) instructions: set A register to 15-bit value that represents a memory address
+   - Syntax: (symbolic representation) `@value` | (binary representation) `0vvv vvvv vvvv vvvv`
+   - Purpose:
+        1. Only way to enter a constant into computer
+        2. Prerequisite step for the next C instruction designed to manipulate the data memory
+        3. Prerequisite step for a jump (branching), because it specifies the jump destination
+- C (conditional) instructions: `dest = comp; jump` format
+     - destination: where to store the computed value
+     - compute: what to compute
+     - jump: what instruction to execute next